kdave/btrfs-progs/Documentation/btrfs-device.rst

         * *Device size* -- size of the device as seen by the filesystem (may be different than actual device size)
-        * *Device slack* -- portion of device not used by the filesystem but still available in the physical space provided by the device, eg. after a device shrink
+        * *Device slack* -- portion of device not used by the filesystem but still available in the physical space provided by the device, e.g. after a device shrink
         * *Data,single*, *Metadata,single*, *System,single* -- in general, list
           of block group type (Data, Metadata, System) and profile (single,